 DATA PROTECTION AND THE GENERAL DATA PROTECTION REGULATION (EU) 2016/679

 We have a comprehensive Privacy Notice which is available on our website and on request which covers the data that we collect and how it is used, and demonstrates our compliance with Data Protection legislation.
 This provision is to provide a brief narrative on our approach; however if there is any conflict between this provision and our Privacy Notice, our Privacy Notice will take precedence.

 In this provision, the following definitions shall apply:

-- ‘partner personal data’ means any personal data provided to us by you, or on your behalf, for the purpose of providing our services to you, pursuant to our engagement letter with you;
+- ‘partners personal data’ means any personal data provided to us by you, or on your behalf, for the purpose of providing our services to you, pursuant to our engagement letter with you;

 - ‘data protection legislation’ means all applicable privacy and data protection legislation and regulations including PECR, the GDPR and any applicable national laws, regulations and secondary legislation in the UK relating to the processing of personal data and the privacy of electronic communications, as amended, replaced or updated from time to time;

 - ‘controller’, ‘data subject’, ‘personal data’, and ‘process’ shall have the meanings given to them in the data protection legislation;

 - ‘GDPR’ means the General Data Protection Regulation ((EU) 2016/679); and

 - ‘PECR’ means the Privacy and Electronic Communications (EC Directive) Regulations 2003 (SI 2426/2003).